 GoAbroad Insider Tips

 While the city experiences fairly milder weather than the rest of the country, make sure you still keep the weather in mind for the time of year you decide to study abroad in Toronto.
 Between November and March, the weather in Toronto can be below freezing and experience snow, so if you love snow sports like skiing, consider coming this time of year.
 Otherwise, between late spring and early fall, the weather is more pleasant for attending outdoor festivals, concerts, and open-air dining, but tourists are also at the peak this time of year as well.

 As far as transportation goes, renting a car won’t be necessary unless you plan to drive outside of the city.
 Paying for parking fees and gas isn’t worth it when Toronto offers taxis and a reliable public transportation system called the Toronto Transit Commission (TTC) — streetcars, buses, and an extensive subway system, which you can use to see some of the popular landmarks.

 With half its population born outside Canada, this is an incredibly diverse city with much to offer while studying abroad.
-Toronto’s history, academics, and activities make it one of the best study abroad locations in Canada.
+Not to mention the beach boardwalk, nonstop shopping, an evolving food scene in one of the world’s most multicultural cities (Little Italy, Little Iran, Koreatown, Chinatown, Greektown, and more).
+Toronto’s history, academics, hospitality, markets, and activities make it one of the best study abroad locations in Canada.